 When you have high triglyceride levels, there's a good chance you also have abnormal cholesterol numbers: specifically, low levels of HDL "good" cholesterol and high levels of LDL "bad" cholesterol.
-This combination increases the likelihood that you’ll have heart attacks and strokes.
+This combination increases the likelihood that you’ll have a heart attack or stroke.

 Healthy Choices That Do Double Duty -- or More

-Making a few healthy choices every day can protect you from these life-threatening conditions.
-Altering any habit probably won’t be an easy choice at first, but as you build healthier habits, keep this in mind: Most of the actions below help improve more than one problem.
+Making a few healthy choices every day can protect you from life-threatening conditions.
+Altering any habit, though, is not likely to be an easy task.
+But most of the actions below will help improve more than just one problem.
 That means, if you have several risk factors, you'll get a lot of bang for your buck -- double rewards for the efforts you make.

 Move your body.
 Any activity that gets your heart beating faster and makes you feel a little winded is good for your heart.
 Choose something you enjoy and can stick with -- you need to be consistent to see results.
 When you meet your goal of at least 30 minutes of moderate-intensity physical activity on five or more days each week, you’ll:

 Limit how often you eat foods high in saturated fat -- high-fat meats, cheeses and other milk-products, packaged foods, and baked goods.
 Keep introducing healthier fats to your day until you’ve developed a healthier menu.

 - Choose lean ground beef and lean cuts like the “loins.”

 - Add a few meatless meals to your weekly menu – that could be something as comforting as whole-wheat spaghetti with marinara sauce or a hearty bean chili.